Darren Lockyer: 2002

 Lockyer was Queensland's fullback in all three games of their successful 2002 State of Origin series, playing a key role in the drawn series.

 Brisbane spent almost the entire 2002 season in the Top 4, finishing in 3rd place, as Lockyer, along with Lote Tuquiri and Chris Walker, led the team in tryscoring.
-Under the McIntyre system, Brisbane were thrust into sudden death football despite a 24-14 win over the Eels, and a Lockyer try could not prevent them from falling 16-12 to the eventual champion Roosters.
+Brisbane advanced straight to a preliminary final after a 24–14 win over the Eels in the second qualifying final, but a Lockyer try could not prevent them from falling 16–12 to the eventual premiers, the Roosters, in the preliminary final.

 Lockyer did, however, win his 3rd and final Dally M Fullback Of The Year award.

-Lockyer played in all 3 of Australia's end of season tests, scoring 2 tries in Australia's 64-10 flogging of Great Britain.
+Lockyer played in all 3 of Australia's end of season tests, scoring 2 tries in Australia's 64–10 flogging of Great Britain.